fkooman/php-oauth-as/README.md

 You also need to download [Composer](https://getcomposer.org/).

-The software is being tested with Fedora 20, CentOS 6 and CentOS 7 and should also work on RHEL 6 and RHEL 7.
+The software is being developed on Fedora 21, but should run on CentOS 6 and CentOS 7 and should also work on RHEL 6 and RHEL 7.

 # Development Installation
 *NOTE*: in the `chown` line you need to use your own user account name!